 The 8 Best Indicators of Future Startup Success

-Despite the fact that 90% of all startups fail in their first year, there is a certain cohort of businesses that are thriving in the ecosystem, with the fastest-growing companies standing a better chance at success.
+Despite the fact that almost 60% of small businesses fail in their first three years of life, there is a certain cohort of businesses that are thriving in the ecosystem, with the fastest-growing companies standing a better chance at success.

-At Beauhurst, our mission is to monitor each of the UK’s high-growth companies from their earliest-stages, making it easier for you to discover, track and understand them.
-In this post, we’ll take a look at the survival and death rates of Beauhurst-tracked companies, as well as their growth rates, and show you how we uncover these high-potential companies.
+At Beauhurst, we monitor the UK’s high-growth companies from their earliest stages, making it easier for you to discover, track and understand them.
+In this article, we’ll take a look at the survival and death rates of these high-growth companies, as well as their growth rates, and show you how we uncover these high-potential companies.

 How successful are high-growth companies?